 Review our blueprint to find out more about our diversity priorities and objectives.

-RBC’s diversity and inclusion initiatives are guided by the RBC Diversity Blueprint, which outlines enterprise priorities and objectives.
-Our progress to date is tracked in the 2020 Diversity Blueprint Report Card.
+RBC’s diversity and inclusion initiatives are guided by the Diversity & Inclusion Blueprint 2020, which outlines enterprise priorities and objectives.
+Our progress to date is tracked in the 2012 - 2015 Diversity Blueprint Report Card.